rpeszek/my-blogs/posts/2021-01-16-maybe-harmful.markdown

 ```

 `addFieldInfo` would need to happen outside of the _HKD pattern_.
-One can argue that a better solution would be to never ever use `Person Maybe`
+One can argue that a better solution would be to not use `Person Maybe`
 and convert user form data entry directly to `Person (Either FieldInfo)`.